 For Philippine Passport Holders, you need a Schengen visa to enter Estonia.
-Since there is no Estonia Embassy in the Philippines, the Royal Norwegian Embassy has been given the authority to issue visas on their behalf.
-Here are the steps and the requirements below to help you with your Estonia Schengen Visa application and come to this charming country.
+Since there is no Estonia Embassy in the Philippines, the Danish Embassy has been given the authority to issue visas on their behalf.
+Here are the steps and the requirements below to help you with your Schengen Estonia Visa application and come to this charming country.

 - 7 Awesome Things To Do in Tallinn, Estonia